…I always feel like somebody’s watching me…

-Facial recognition cameras and the global development of totalitarianism from China to the rest of the world
+Facial recognition cameras, masks and the global development of totalitarianism from China to the rest of the world

-And take this excerpt from an article published on 7th April:
+But what about this – from an article published on 7th April 2020:

 “Clearview is the most powerful form of facial recognition technology ever created….
 With more than 3 billion photos scraped surreptitiously from social media profiles and websites, its image database is almost seven times the size of the FBI’s.
 Its mobile app can match names to faces with a tap of a touchscreen.
 The technology is already being integrated into augmented reality glasses so people can identify almost anyone they look at.
 Clearview has contracts with Immigration and Customs Enforcement and the U.S. Attorney’s Office for the Southern District of New York, BuzzFeed reported earlier this year, and FBI agents, members of Customs and Border Protection, and hundreds of police officers at departments nationwide are among its users.
 With the coronavirus pandemic increasingly throwing the country into chaos and President Donald Trump moving to expand domestic surveillance powers ― in theory, to better map disease spread ― Clearview has sought deeper inroads into government infrastructure and is now in discussions with state agencies to use its technology to track infected people, according to The Wall Street Journal“ – from here.